-Section 434 - Fuel Storage Facilities
+Section 335 - Fuel Storage Facilities

 No fuel storage facilities shall be permitted in source water protection areas as designated by the Department of Environmental Conservation.
-In all districts where permitted, gasoline stations or motor vehicle service stations or motor vehicle dealerships shall comply with the following:
+It is stricts where permitted, gasoline stations or motor vehicle service stations or motor vehicle stricts where permitted, gasoline stations or ships shall comply with the following:

-- A. A gasoline station shall not be located within the wellhead protection area, and within three hundred (300) feet of any lot occupied by a school, hospital, library, or religious institution. - B. Lot size shall be at least 20,000 square feet. - C. Lot frontage shall be at least 150 feet. - D. Lot depth shall be at least 125 feet. - E. Pumps, lubricating and other service devices shall be located at least fifty (50) feet from the front lot line and side and rear lot lines. - F. All fuel and oil shall be stored at least thirty-five (35) feet from any property line.
-Bulk fuel and oil shall, in addition to being placed underground, shall otherwise comply with State regulations. - G. All automobile parts and dismounted vehicles are to be stored within a building, and no repair work is to be performed outside a building. - H. No signs shall extend beyond the pumps, nor exceed twenty (20) feet in height above grade. - I. There shall be no more than two (2) access driveways from the street, the maximum width of each shall be forty (40) feet. - J. A suitable curbed landscaped area shall be maintained at least five (5) feet in depth along all street frontage not used as a driveway in addition to any other landscaping required by these regulations.
+A gasoline station shall not be located within the wellhead protection area, and within three hundred (300) feet of any lot occupied by a school, hospital, library, or religious institution.

+Lot size shall be at least 20,000 square feet.

+Lot frontage shall be at least 150 feet.

+Lot depth shall be at least 125 feet.

+Pumps, lubricating and other service devices shall be located at least fifty (50) feet from the front lot line and side and rear lot lines.

+All fuel and oil shall be stored at least thirty-five (35) feet from any property line.
+Bulk fuel and oil shall, in addition to being placed underground, shall otherwise comply with State regulations.

+All automobile parts and dismounted vehicles are to be stored within a building, and no repair work is to be performed outside a building.

+No signs shall extend beyond the pumps, nor exceed twenty (20) feet in height above grade.
+There shall be no more than two (2) access driveways from the street, the maximum width of each shall be forty (40) feet.

+A suitable curbed landscaped area shall be maintained at least five (5) feet in depth along all street frontage not used as a driveway in addition to any other landscaping required by these regulations.

-Section 435 - Storage of Flammable Liquids
+Section 336 - Storage of Flammable Liquids

-- A. Storage of any highly flammable or explosive substance in tanks above ground with unit capacity greater than five hundred and fifty (550) gallons shall be prohibited, unless such tanks, up to and including ten thousand (10,000) gallons capacity are placed not less than eighty (80) feet from all property lines, and unless all such tanks of more than ten thousand (10,000) gallon capacity are placed not less than two hundred (200) feet from all property lines. - B. All tanks having a capacity greater than five hundred and fifty (550) gallons shall be properly retained with dikes having a capacity not less than one and one-half times the capacity of the tanks.
+Storage of any highly flammable or explosive substance in tanks above ground with unit capacity greater than five hundred and fifty (550) gallons shall be prohibited, unless such tanks, up to and including ten thousand (10,000) gallons capacity are placed not less than eighty (80) feet from all property lines, and unless all such tanks of more than ten thousand (10,000) gallon capacity are placed not less than two hundred (200) feet from all property lines.

+All tanks having a capacity greater than five hundred and fifty (550) gallons shall be properly retained with dikes having a capacity not less than one and one-half times the capacity of the tanks.

-Section 436 - Extraction of Sand, Gravel, or Stone
+Section 337 - Extraction of Sand, Gravel, or Stone

-A. In any district, the removal of soil, sand or gravel for sale or otherwise, except when incidental to construction of a building on the same lot for, shall be permitted only upon approval of a plan for the rehabilitation by the Planning Commission after a public hearing.
-Such an approval will include such conditions as deemed by the Planning Commission to be necessary to insure
+In any district, the removal of soil, sand or gravel for sale or otherwise, except when incidental to construction of a building on the same lot for, shall be permitted only upon approval of a plan for the rehabilitation by the Planning Commission after a public hearing.
+Such an approval will include such conditions as deemed by the Planning Commission to be necessary to insure proper redevelopment of the site and the safety and general welfare of the public.